Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Why I Recommend the EMOVE Cruiser S:

 It’s no exaggeration to say that the original Cruiser changed the commuter market forever.
-Here you had a scooter that could churn through a barely plausible 62 miles before needing a recharge, and support a load capacity of 352 lbs.
+Not only could it support riders up to 352 lbs, but it could churn through a barely plausible 62 miles before needing a recharge.

 EMOVE Cruiser S Rear of Chassis

-Voro Motors knew full well that they were onto a winner, so they’ve smartly resisted messing around with the formula too much on the all-new EMOVE Cruiser S. But there are upgrades – and they make a sizable difference.
+EMOVE knew full well that they were onto a winner, so they’ve resisted messing around with the formula too much on the all-new Cruiser S. But there are upgrades – and they make a sizable difference.

 EMOVE Cruiser S in Motion

 Thanks to the Sine Wave controller, the 52V 1000W motor is now quieter.
 It’ll still deliver a top speed of 33 mph but does so with less whirring.
-Among similarly priced models, only the SPLACH Titan goes faster.
+Among similarly priced models, it's only the dual-motored SPLACH Titan that goes faster.

 Josh on the EMOVE Cruiser S

 The acceleration rate, meanwhile, will see you hitting 15 mph in 3.8 seconds and 25 mph in 10.3 seconds.
-This is more than enough bite for a daily commute – any faster and you may arrive at the office more stressed than you would have been if you had tackled the public transport system.
+This is more than enough bite for a daily commute.

 EMOVE Cruiser S Motor

 Here’s where perhaps the biggest upgrade comes into play: the new thumb throttle.
 Combined with the efficient controller, it makes the acceleration curve significantly smoother, but also improves overall ride quality as a result of its superior ergonomics.
 Previously, the finger-throttle forced you to adopt a claw-like grip, and on long rides, it became increasingly uncomfortable.
-Considering that the Cruiser put out an impressive 48 miles under our real-world testing conditions, the new throttle is a welcome addition.
+Considering that the Cruiser achieved an impressive 48 miles under my real-world testing conditions, the new throttle is a welcome addition.

 EMOVE Cruiser S Display and Throttle

 The ride is further enhanced by the front coils and rear shocks.
-Factor in the plush car-grade tires, wide handlebars, and low center of gravity afforded by the huge battery housed in the large and grippy deck, and what you have is a ride that feels controlled, balanced, and – most importantly – fun.
+Factor in the plush car-grade tires, wide handlebars, and low center of gravity afforded by the spacious deck, and you have a ride that feels controlled, balanced, and – most importantly – fun.

 EMOVE Cruiser S Front Springs

 Let’s scoot back to the tires for one moment because here another key upgrade rears its head: they’re now self-healing.
-This is a leap forward in the low maintenance stakes, as you no longer have to worry about punctures while still getting to enjoy the shock-absorbing qualities found in pneumatics.
+This is a leap forward in the low maintenance stakes.
+You no longer have to worry about punctures while still getting to enjoy the shock-absorbing qualities from their pneumatic profile.

 EMOVE Cruiser S Front Tire